Archi831/TUKE-studies/HOP/task6/README.md

 - `GeneticAlgorithm.py`: Implements the Genetic Algorithm metaheuristic.
 - `scheduler.py`: Contains the `build_schedule` function which deterministically constructs a schedule from a given task order.
 - `models.py`: Defines the `Task` and `Device` classes and handles data loading.
+- `generate_dataset.py`: Script to generate synthetic problem instances (e.g., `large_dataset.json`).
+- `large_dataset.json`: A complex dataset with 100+ tasks used for benchmarking.
-- `a2v6.json`: Input data file containing the list of devices and tasks.
+- `a2v6.json`: Smaller input data file for testing.

 ## Installation